 I have Crohn’s Disease, a form of Inflammatory Bowel Disease (IBD).
 I also have an permanent ileostomy.

 I was diagnosed in September 2011 after several months of symptoms that didn’t really make much sense.
 But if I am really honest, I had been suffering with bowel problems on and off for about a year prior.

 I’ve had many hospital admissions; most of them occurring in the first year of my journey with IBD.
 The rest have been for my surgeries and the period of time in between them during the Summer of 2016.

-Life since those surgeries has been really great; not without its post-op recovery challenges, but my Quality of Life (QoL) has significantly improved.
+Life since those surgeries has been really great; but not without some post-op complications and challenges throughout recovery, but my Quality of Life (QoL) has significantly improved.

-I am still ‘accepting’ the changing face of my disease but I have a positive outlook on life; I try to not let the beast control my life and overwhelm me.
-I hope that this blog tells the truth about everything I struggle with when it comes to a chronic illness and having an ostomy.
+I’ve been writing since I was first diagnosed and this blog chronicles my journey with IBD.
+Even now years later, I am still ‘accepting’ the changing face of my disease but I do try to have a positive outlook on life; to not let the beast control my life and overwhelm me.
+I hope that this blog tells the truth about everything I struggle with when it comes to a chronic illness and now with having an ostomy.

 It also offers blog series on IBD medications, examinations, procedures as well as daily aspects of stoma care.